Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Discussion

 \subsection{Accessibility and Practical Considerations}

 The LLM-driven locomotion method provides a highly accessible alternative for users with disabilities or temporary impairments, as it does not require additional hardware such as handheld controllers, and matches teleportation and fixed-command methods in usability and comfort.
-With its inherent multilingual support, users can interact naturally in their own languages without relying on language-specific phrasing.
-This advantage eliminates the need for environment-specific adaptations or manual configuration, making the method highly adaptable and inclusive.
-It offers a plug-and-play approach, as it can be easily generalized to virtual environments.
+With its inherent multilingual support, users can interact naturally in their own languages without relying on language-specific fixed commands.
+Recent LLM-based XR work similarly points to language models as a way to support flexible and inclusive interaction when user intent can be grounded in context~\cite{bozkir2024embedding,skyba2024towards}.
+In many practical virtual environments, existing scene information is already sufficiently descriptive to support this approach with minimal additional setup, making the method adaptable and inclusive.
+However, not all environments may provide sufficiently structured scene information for reliable interpretation; therefore, additional annotations may still be required.
 Such flexibility is especially valuable in settings like medical training, education, and remote collaboration, where accessibility and ease of use are critical as VR adoption grows.

 At the same time, several practical challenges should be considered.
 Handling variability in user prompts requires careful prompt design and contextual grounding, particularly for real-time proper responses.
 In our implementation, the system prompt incorporated essential scene context (see Figure~\ref{fig:teaser}), enabling the LLM to interpret intent accurately and generate only the target coordinates.
 Outputs are short, and responses average 1.5 seconds without disrupting interaction or causing discomfort, as the movement is not continuous.
-Another challenge is the inherently dynamic and sometimes unpredictable nature of LLM outputs.
-Ensuring consistent behavior in real-world scenarios requires error-handling mechanisms, such as constraining movement ranges, validating coordinates, or ignoring ambiguous outputs.
-Although smaller LLMs could be used, prompt design is more critical in such cases, as larger models are generally more reliable in capturing context and producing properly formatted outputs.
-Additionally, our approach represents the scene as text, enabling real-time processing but potentially overlooking spatial layouts.
-As scene complexity increases, larger prompts may introduce latency and reduce robustness.
-Nevertheless, LLMs interpret such inputs accurately with well-designed prompts.
+Latency can be further reduced by using smaller LLMs and lighter speech-to-text models, although prior XR work also notes that robust spatial language understanding remains challenging~\cite{skyba2024towards}.